-If you are looking at prison time or a hefty criminal penalty, you should most likely look to hire the best criminal defense lawyer possible, unless your income qualifies you to get a court-appointed lawyer.
+If you're looking at prison time or a hefty fine, it's a good idea to look into hiring the best criminal defense lawyer possible, unless your income qualifies you to get a court-appointed lawyer.
 To put it simply, the legal system is designed in such a way that, even if you have a great mind and a high IQ, representing yourself in a criminal trial in a competent manner is almost impossible.

 Because no one criminal case is exactly like another, criminal defense lawyers are trained to pick out the special portions of each case that make them unique.
 In addition, the best criminal defense lawyer for you may be able to spot certain arguments and factors that could mitigate or even negate any potential crime.
-When it is all said and done, getting an attorney to represent you in your criminal trial is a necessity.
+When all is said and done, hiring an attorney to represent you in your criminal trial is a necessity.